MikaelFuresjo/ImundboQuant/README.md

 - [Twitter](https://twitter.com/Mikael_Furesjo)

-## Usage
+## Get all data
 - USE DropBox link (above) to download Forex End-Of-Day (EOD) data.
 - USE DropBox link (above) to download Forex End-Of-Day (EOD) data with preprocessed matrices in Excel to use with the CrossValidation.py script.

+## Usage
-- USE PreProcess.py to create our data matrix with 535 features and 8 targets values.
+- PreProcess.py creates our data matrix with 535 features and 8 targets values.
-- USE CrossValidation.py to Cross Validate the dataset for best possible feature combination.
+- CrossValidation.py cross validates the dataset for best possible feature combination.
+- PickleProducer.py takes cross validated output and pickles predictions
+- Forecaster.py uses pickles to create forecasts to use in MetaTrader 4 in live trading